 “We want people in Lambeth to help us.

-“We are starting to draw up new wards for Lambeth.
-We want our proposals for new electoral arrangements to reflect communities.
+“We have drawn up proposals for new wards in Lambeth Council.
+We want to make sure these new electoral arrangements reflect communities.
 We also want them to be easy to understand and convenient for local people.

 “It’s easy to get involved.
 Go to our website.
 Or you can e-mail or write to us.

-The Commission has a dedicated section on its website where people can give their views: https://consultation.lgbce.org.uk/node/21383
+The Commission has a dedicated section on its website where people can see the detail of the proposals and comment on the names of wards, their boundaries and the number of councillors per ward: https://consultation.lgbce.org.uk/node/21383.

 People can also give their views by e-mail at [email protected], and by post: